FAQs about Employee Reporting Obligations

 3. the person's option to provide information on a confidential basis by speaking with a confidential resource for students or confidential resources for employees.

-A responsible employee must report to the Title IX Coordinator (or other appropriate designee), as soon as possible after receiving the report, all relevant details about the alleged sexual violence/misconduct that the person has shared.
-This includes the names and contact information of the alleged perpetrator (if known), the person who experienced the alleged sexual violence, other individuals involved in the alleged sexual violence, as well as relevant facts, including the date, time, and location.
+A responsible employee must report to the Title IX Coordinator (or other appropriate designee), as soon as possible after receiving the report, all relevant details about the allegations that the person has shared.
+This includes the names and contact information of the alleged perpetrator (if known), the person who experienced the alleged sex-based misconduct, other individuals involved or witnesses, as well as relevant facts, including the date, time, and location.
 While you do have an obligation to report what is shared with you with the Title IX Coordinator, please note that you should not investigate or try and ask more questions in order to obtain additional details about the incident.
-Investigation and response to reports of sexual misconduct requires specific training.
+Investigation and response to reports of sex-based discrimination or harassment requires specific training.

-Following a report or complaint of sexual misconduct, the University will:
+Following a report or complaint of sex-based misconduct, the University will reach out, provide and review Rights and Options as appropriate, and:

 1. Inform the alleged victim of the option to request confidentiality and available confidential advocacy, counseling, or other support services, including confidential resources; reporting options and the applicable processes; and the importance of preserving evidence and seeking medical attention.